rse-ops/landscape/_includes/paper/comparison.md

 than the other.
-Whether we look at Google Cloud {% cite google-devops %}, Microsoft Azure {% cite microsoft-devops %} or Amazon Web Services {% cite aws %}, all of these cloud environments have a primary focus on distributed, scaled, and \"server-less\" technologies.
+Whether we look at Google Cloud {% cite google-devops %}, Microsoft Azure {% cite microsoft-devops %} or Amazon Web Services {% cite aws %}, all of these cloud environments have a primary focus on distributed, scaled, and "server-less" technologies.
 We might call this [cloud computing](https://en.wikipedia.org/wiki/Cloud_native_computing).

 When we look closely at individuals involved, it tends to be the case